 "All that you touch, you Change.
 All that you Change, changes you.
 The only lasting truth is Change."
 (Octavia E. Butler)

-Pop Intratausch is a site-specific project by the artist duo Polyphrenic Creatures that was realised in 2018 as part of the VORBRENNER programme (BRUX/Freies Theater Innsbruck) and the Premierentage in Innsbruck.
+Pop Intratausch is a site-specific project by Ulrike Bernard and me as artist duo Polyphrenic Creatures that was realised in 2018 as part of the VORBRENNER programme (BRUX/Freies Theater Innsbruck) and the Premierentage in Innsbruck.
 A closed down kiosk in the centre of the city was temporarily repurposed and transformed from a former place of consumption into a narrative space for experimental exchange.
 Conceived as an immersive situation, Pop Intratausch unfolded over two days, reflecting different dialogical and interactive forms of coexistence and possible spaces of dissent.
 In this work, Polyphrenic Creatures propose listening as an active form of agency that is understood as a radical act of immediate power shifting.
 In the collectively practiced acts of sensing, perceiving, speaking, sharing and tasting, possibilities for the transformation of internalised knowledge emerge.
 The former kiosk thus becomes the starting point for intra-acting conversations in the space, which are reflected in different sound collages.

 more infos and audio excerpt can be found here.